noaa-rsd/cBLUE/sphinx/source/install.rst

 The latest release of cBLUE can be found at https://github.com/forkozi/cBLUE/releases.

-cBLUE is designed to run on 64-bit Python 3.

-cBLUE is currently provided as a collection of Python modules (.py files) and supporting text files.
+cBLUE, designed to run on 64-bit Python 3, is currently provided as a collection of Python modules (.py files) and supporting text files.
 The cBLUE GUI is accessed by running the CBlueApp.py file via the command line or a Python IDE.

 cBLUE Files
 -----------